Find Grad Schools

 Education Levels of Animal Science Majors

-In 2020-2021, 405 earned their master's degree in animal science.
+During the most recent year for which data is available, 436 people earned their master's degree in animal science.
 This makes it the 163rd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in animal science at each degree level.